retrosight/rest/guidelines.md

 ####<a name="creating-resources"></a>Creation of Resources and Representations

-* Services MAY create as many resources and representations as is needed.
+* Services MAY create as many representations as is needed.
 	* Services are encouraged to do so in order to logically order the resources and representations.
 	* Services are encouraged to do so to avoid overcomplicating paths.
 * Services MAY make the same resource or representation available via multiple paths.